 What is meant by ‘an ideology’?

 An ideology is a framework of particular values and practices that a group may hold.
 Any ideology can be twisted or adapted to abusive ends.
 Groups practising ritual abuse may have a religious or pseudo-religious ideology, or they may not.
-They may be networks of paedophiles who use techniques to indoctrinate and manipulate children or young adults for their own gratification and profit ( e.g. pornographic photographs or films of those whom they abuse.)
+They may be networks of paedophiles who use techniques to indoctrinate and manipulate children or young adults for their own gratification and profit ( e.g. indecent images or films of those whom they abuse.)
 Sometimes a particular religious group (usually a cult or fringe group) has a small network of leaders who carry ‘spiritual’ authority over vulnerable children or adults, and can justify their abuse as ‘exorcism’ or even ‘healing’.

 Who perpetrates ritual abuse?

-In some instances ritual abuse is centred around the family, and may be transgenerational.
+In some instances, ritual abuse is centred around the family, and may be transgenerational.
 There can be a tradition of abuse within particular families which stretches back for generations.

 Other perpetrators may be non-related adults who recruit and groom children whom they access through social groups, schools, or church activities.
 Sometimes groups of teenagers who may have been abused themselves form ad hoc groups which target younger children or vulnerable (e.g. learning disabled) adults.

 Physical abuse can occur as beatings, torture, cutting, confinement, forced ingestion of drugs or bodily fluids.
 Emotional abuse involves trickery, deceit, emotional manipulation, mind control, and blaming the victim.
 Sexual abuse is sadistic and may involve anal, oral or vaginal penetration, even of extremely young children.
 Spiritual abuse manifests itself as reversal of good and evil, a destruction-based morality, and the denial of autonomy and freedom of thought.